 What I do know is that if a few more of these stubborn ladies and gentlemen are removed from this platform, all that will be left of LinkedIn is a podium on which people can tell others that they are doing great.
 And to which other people can respond by simply clicking on an upraised thumb (‘Interesting!’).
 Or a heart: “Great!”.

 While Facebook degenerated into a presentation of triviality (‘Made my own cupcakes!
-Proud!’) and Twitter into an open sewer (be careful what you search for), LinkedIn was for a long time the place where professionals came together to strengthen each other’s professionalism.
+Proud!’) and Twitter into an open sewer (‘Go fuck yourself!’), LinkedIn was for a long time the place where professionals came together to strengthen each other’s professionalism.

 LinkedIn quickly turned out to be a good way to find jobs, employees, suppliers and customers.
 This automatically increased the need to hang up very nice curtains.
 To do some window dressing.
 Because just try finding a new client or job after you wrote: ‘Failed to get the Microsoft Associate certificate for the third time.
 Bummer.